ordinarydairy/tcg/README.md

 # Tableau

 Tableau is a collectible-card app for friendships that last past orientation small talk.
-Freshman year often starts with the same three questions—name, major, hometown—then a contact swap that never turns into another conversation.
+Freshman year often starts with the same three questions -- name, major, hometown -- then a contact swap that never turns into another conversation.
 Tableau gives people something better to share: cards made from the memories that actually matter.

 Each card starts as a photo and a short story.
-The backend grades that memory for meaning, not just how pretty the picture is, and assigns a rarity.
+The backend grades that memory for meaning, and assigns a rarity.
 Your collection stays private to you until you choose to meet someone, trade, or pull from the shared pack.
 Profiles, friends, and rooms are how those cards turn into ongoing connections instead of a one-time handshake.

 The live web app is on Netlify, with the API on Railway and shared Postgres plus photo storage on Neon.